JAlcocerT/JAlcocerT/content/blog/dev-web-nice-portfoliolinks.md

 npm run dev --host #as i was using the Opi
 ```

-Everything worked, so i created this [repo for the project](https://github.com/JAlcocerT/morita-web)

 ```sh
 npm run build
 npm install -g serve #serve with npm

 serve -s dist #http://localhost:3000
 ```

+> Everything worked, so i created this [repo for the project](https://github.com/JAlcocerT/yarness-web)

 {{< /details >}}

 ## Selhostable Link Tools

+It requires a server, but it gets the job done and it brigns multi-user, authentication out of the box:

 1. [LinkStack](https://linkstack.org/docker/) - Selfhostable with [this docker config](https://github.com/JAlcocerT/Docker/blob/main/Web/CMS/LinkStack_docker-compose.yml)

 >  A simple to set up [docker variant of LinkStack](https://github.com/linkstackorg/linkstack-docker).

-LinkStack is a highly customizable link sharing platform with an intuitive, easy to use user interface.
+> > LinkStack is a highly customizable link sharing platform with an intuitive, easy to use user interface.

 ---